Venice Film Festival 2014: Interviews with Ethan Hawke and Andrew Niccol for Good Kill

-Do you think that the United States have the right to make justice in some other parts of the world in the name of defence of their own country?
+Do you think that the United States have the right to enforce justice in some other parts of the world in the name of defending their own country?

 Would you like this role for the United States?
-To be the policeman of the world.
+To be the policemen of the world?

 AN: It’s not up to me to say it.
 It’s up to the audience and the rest of the world to make their own decision.

 Do you have an opinion on it, Ethan?
 I guess you do but do you want to share it?